9QIX/Google-Cybersecurity-Certification-Notes/VI. Sound the Alarm - Detection and Response/Week 4/I. Overview of logs.md

 ### **Log details**

-Generally, logs contain a date, time, location, action, and author of the action.
+Generally, logs contain a date, time, location, action, and author of the action, **[[Log details]]**.
 Here is an example of an authentication log:

 `Login Event [05:45:15] User1 Authenticated successfully`